stevelr/wasm-service/README.md

-Base library for serverless WASM on Cloudflare Workers.
+Simplify implementation of serverless WASM on Cloudflare Workers

 ## Features